D04: The Role of a Lietime

 GOOD_E: It doesn't seem right to treat people this way.
 And they haven't broken any story.

-WRITER WITH A BROKEN LEG: I just broke my leg.
+BROKEN-LEG WRITER (WRITER 3): I just broke my leg.
 I'm fine, I'm fine.
 But I've got a new take on the script.

 HEAD WRITER: Hey!

-HEAD WRITER: What are you two talking about over there?
+HEAD WRITER: [accusatory] What are you two talkin’ about over there?

-SHAE: Uh uh well the watch was just about—
+SHAE: Uh… well, the watch was just about—

-GOOD_E: Uh okay, yeah.
-Yeah, here's a pitch: What if… what if everybody just treats everybody nicely in the story and just nobody does anything wrong and so there's no conflict
+GOOD_E: Uh, okay.
+Uh… yeah, yeah, here's a pitch: What if… what if everybody just treats everybody nicely in the—in the story, and just… uh, nobody does anything wrong, and so there's no conflict.

 WRITER 4: Thought you had a pitch!

-SHAE: Does anybody other than me want to tell this guy why that's a bad idea
+SHAE: Does anybody other than me wanna tell this guy why that's a bad idea?

-[The writer with the broken leg re-enters the room.]
+[the writer with the broken leg opens the door and re-enters again]

 HEAD WRITER: In the whole script?